Skip to main content

 • Proof of ability to pay for school fees and living expenses while in the U.S., such as family bank statements, stock statements, financial aid letters, scholarship letters or proof of the employment status of the individual(s) supporting the student

-• Proof of ties to Canada, such as rent receipts, mortgage payments and/or utility bills, which serve as proof of Canadian residence
+• Proof of ties to Canada, such as rent receipts, utility bills, and/or mortgage payments, which serve as proof of Canadian residence

-• Once admitted to the U.S., your student will receive an I-94 record, which outlines the terms of their admission and is used to document their legal status in the U.S., including their length of stay and departure
+• Once admitted to the U.S., you’ll receive an I-94 record, which outlines the terms of your admission and is used to document your legal status in the U.S., including your length of stay and departure

 Students entering the U.S. by land should be issued an I-94 paper card.
-If your student enters by air, their I-94 record will be entered into the online system.
-They will need to print it out upon arrival to the U.S. as evidence of legal status and keep it on hand for future border crossings.
+If you enter by air, your I-94 record will be entered into the online system.
+You will need to print it out upon arrival to the U.S. as evidence of legal status and keep it on hand for future border crossings.

 Learn more about I-94 records here